- UK LICENSED

 Boku is an online payment method which links your mobile bill provider to the online betting site and enables you to make easy payments.
-The reason Boku mobile is so popular amongst online bettors is that you aren’t required to enter your personal banking information and instead you simply just need your mobile number.
+It’s one of the top betting payment methods.
+Boku mobile is so popular amongst online bettors that you aren’t required to enter your personal banking information, and instead, you need your mobile number.
 This will then cause a deposit fee, an amount of your choosing, to be added to your phone bill for that month if you’re on a monthly phone contract.

 If you are on a “Pay as you Go” arrangement, the money will be debited directly from your balance.
-Because Boku is classed as a turnkey payment, you’ll be able to see which betting sites accept Boku under their list of accepted banking options.
+Because Boku is classed as a turnkey payment, you’ll be able to see which betting sites accept Boku to claim your free bets for the UK under their list of accepted banking options.
 All the sites we’ve listed above accept Boku, as well as a variety of other payment methods.

 It’s worth mentioning that Boku only works as a deposit method.
 Therefore, you won’t be able to withdraw winnings.
-Players who need to make a deposit, to withdraw winnings you’ll need to choose an alternative payment method.
+Players who need to deposit to withdraw winnings will need to choose an alternative payment method.

 A Guide to Making Deposits via Boku

-Choosing Boku as one of your new deposit methods at a sports betting site might just be the best decision you’ve ever made.
+Choosing Boku as one of your new deposit methods at a new bookmaker or your current bookie might be the best decision you’ve ever made.
 Although using older methods like credit cards and debit cards are still incredibly popular for multiple reasons, Boku is now becoming a more recognised deposit method at online bookies.

 The main reason for this is how convenient it is!
-Your anonymity is protected and the only details you must share with the bookie when using Boku is your phone number.
-Paying by mobile is an incredibly quick and efficient way of doing things.
-It first came onto the scene when the likes of Google Play, Facebook and even Spotify were accepting Boku as a banking option.
+Your anonymity is protected, and the only details you must share with the bookie when using Boku is your phone number.
+Paying by mobile is a speedy and efficient way of doing things.
+It first came onto the scene when Google Play, Facebook and even Spotify were accepting Boku as a banking option.